eugeniopaglino/eugeniopaglino.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: These are my repositories on GitHub, they include replication packages for published papers, teaching materials (see also teaching page), and current projects.
+description: These are some my repositories on GitHub, they include replication packages for published papers, teaching materials (see also teaching page), and current projects.
+Check my GitHub profile to see a complete list.
 nav: true
 nav_order: 3
 ---